albertosestili/Dow-Jones-Systematic-Strategy/README.md

 Each component of the system was designed and tested **in isolation** before being integrated into the final ruleset.
 A filter was retained only if it demonstrated a statistically positive contribution to overall performance.

 **Core design principles:**
-- Pattern-based entry logic rooted in recurring price-action structures
+- Pattern-based entry logic rooted in recurring market structures
 - Asymmetric risk/reward: **Long trades target 3.4R, Short trades target 2R**
 - Operational filters applied to reduce noise and exposure to low-edge conditions

-**Filters in use:**
-- Exclusion of specific weekdays with no statistical edge
-- Filtering of high-impact macroeconomic events
-- Structural market-condition filters

 **Validation approach:**
 - Each filter backtested standalone